perevalovds/UE5RuntimeMeshLoader/README.md

 - Drop RML_CustomMesh object to the level blueprint

-- Call from this object functions "Clear meshes" and then "Load custom mesh" with specifying filename to FBX file.
+- Call from this object functions "Clear meshes" and then "Load custom mesh" with specifying filename to FBX or OBJ file or other.

 - Now you can start this sequence by pressing "1" event (create this event of course).